Ikhtiyor Navruzov: Match against Franklin Gómez

 At the 2016 Olympics in Rio de Janeiro, Brazil, Navruzov faced Franklin Gómez of Puerto Rico.
 Gómez and Navruzov were tied 5–5 in the second round.
 As the fight was about to end, Gómez made a move that took Navruzov outside of the ring, initially warranting two points for Gómez.
 However, one of the officers argued that the move favored Navruzov, forcing Gómez' corner to challenge the call.
 When the officers decided against him, the bout ended 8–5 for Navruzov.

 Shortly after the fight, at least three officers in charge of the match were suspended by United World Wrestling because of "suspicious officiating".
 They also claimed that an investigation would be done, but their decision couldn't be overturned.
-In 3 September 2016, it was announced that at least three officers were officially expelled from the UWW, without offering the reasons for the expulsion.
+On 3 September 2016, it was announced that at least three officers were officially expelled from the UWW, without offering the reasons for the expulsion.